tvaditya/memegeneratorpy/README.md

 # memegenerator.py

 This is a random meme generator web app that uses Flask as a framework and covers some intermediate knowledge in Python.
 This README file will provide you with all you need to run this in you local python environment.
+It is the final project of Udacity Python Nanodegree.

 ## Installation
 Clone the repo https://github.com/tvaditya/memegeneratorpy , when done enter in the root directory and be sure you have Pyton 3.8 installed.